Using the Exported Package

 -

-Install the ThemeBuilder package in your project:
+Install the ThemeBuilder package in your project.

 cd .. npm install

-Using the ThemeBuilder Output in Blazor
+Using the Compiled CSS ThemeBuilder Output

-Extract the zip archive.
+Extract the ZIP archive.

 Navigate to the